dipesh-chatrola/Face-Mask-Detection/README.md

-# Face-Mask-Detection
+# Face-Mask-Detection😷
-The system is made using AlexNet Model and it detects human face as well as Mask.
-If person without is caught in the camera then it will give warning.
+The project is made to deploy Deep Learning Approach to Cater Corona Virus pandemic.
+I have made an project utilizing Alexnet dataset to identify the people with / without face masks.
+Moreover, due to GPU specificaions it was all simulated in MATLAB workspace of edition 2019b.